 5).
 During the growing season, pay attention to pest alerts to learn whether late blight has been observed in New England and what actions you need to advise to customers.
 Pest alerts will be updated on the UMass Extension Vegetable Program website

 7).
 Confirm possible Late Blight occurrences with the UMass Extension Plant Diagnostic Lab.

 8) If Late Blight is confirmed, immediately remove and destroy affected plant tissue and promptly inform neighbors who grow susceptible crops.
 Late Blight is a community disease due to its potential to spread rapidly.

 9).
 Protect remaining healthy plants with preventive fungicide applications.
 See www.nevegetable.org/ for a list of registered products.
 Continue scouting on a regular basis as Late Blight is difficult to manage once it has been established.

 Train employees about this important disease and provide accurate information to your home gardening customers:

 - Potatoes that freeze or fully decompose will not carry the pathogen over winter.

-- Tomatoes will not carry late blight over the winter, because freezing kills the whole plant.
+- Tomatoes will not carry Late Blight over the winter, because freezing kills the whole plant.

-- Late blight will not survive on tomato stakes and cages.
+- Late Blight will not survive on tomato stakes and cages.

 - The biggest threat for overwintered disease in New England is on potatoes.
 In the spring, advise home gardeners to inspect last year's potato plot and any compost or cull piles for volunteer potato plants that might come up.
 If they find potato plants, pull them out and put them in the trash or destroy them.
-If tubers were infected and survive, then the late blight could grow upward from the tuber, infecting the stem and producing spores when weather conditions are favorable.
+If tubers were infected and survive, then the Late Blight pathogen could grow upward from the tuber, infecting the stem and producing spores when weather conditions are favorable.
 These spores could then disperse to other tomato and potato plants.